-But durability isn’t why you buy headphones that cost a good $250, so let’s see whether sound quality and comfort were neglected in favor of indestructibility.
+But durability alone isn’t why you should buy headphones that cost a good $250, so let’s see whether sound quality and comfort were neglected in favor of indestructibility.

 |Name||V-Mode Crossfade M-100|